-NextBus 2.0
+NextBus 2.0 (now Umo Transit)

 This case study details the positive impact of incorporating UX research during the modernization of NextBus, a web-based bus transit management system.
 Initially, the development team prioritized backend improvements, neglecting the user interface and experience.
 However, recognizing this deficiency, I advocated for and secured a UX researcher despite internal resistance.
 The researcher conducted in-depth interviews and user testing, focusing on the daily experiences and pain points of NextBus users.
 This user-centric approach proved invaluable.
 Though initially met with resistance due to time constraints, the research findings highlighted crucial user needs and significantly shifted the team's perspective.
 The success of integrating user feedback not only improved the NextBus platform but also demonstrated the strategic value of UX research within the organization and beyond.

 NextBus Management was in a desperate situation.
 They needed to modernize the platform to stay competitive before more customers left, yet they did not have the time or money to do that.
-That's when Cubic Austin was drafted in to help out.
+That's when Cubic Austin was drafted to help out.

 Cubic decided that the NextBus team's goal was to maintain the current platform to keep customers happy, while Cubic Austin built a new update as quickly and efficiently as possible.
 This decision led to a complicated and strained dynamic between the two teams.